 Presented by Sedona Dance Academy

-We open Saturday’s presentations with the gift of a youth performance dedicated to hummingbirds.
+Join us to celebrate hummingbirds with the gift of a youth performance.
 Members of the Sedona Dance Academy will perform “Dance of the Hummingbirds.”
 This beautiful dance represents the heart and all its flurry as it goes through the day, like a hummingbird.
 What a great way to start the day!

 More than a dance class, Sedona Dance Academy is an immersive community fostering friendship, artistry, athleticism, and soul in the Verde Valley area.